jaynampan/yuyuan/README.md

 # Build Notes

-- This project configures repository mirrors in settings.gradle.kts and gradle/wrapper/gradle-wrapper.properties, in case for internet issues.
+- This project configures repository mirrors in *settings.gradle.kts* and *gradle/wrapper/gradle-wrapper.properties*, in case for internet issues.
-- Inside gradle.properties, the gradle is set to be able to use 5GB RAM at most, adjust it according to your local machine.
-- Inside gradle.properties, both configuration cache and build cache are enabled to speed up build process.
+- In *gradle.properties*, the gradle is set to use <u>5GB RAM</u> at most, adjust it according to your local machine.
+And both configuration cache and build cache are enabled to speed up build process.
 Adjust the settings if you have incompatible issues and clear caches if it's corrupted.
+- Java toolchain version is set to 21, you can adjust it in app module's *build.gradle.kts* to JVM that's >= 11 and compatible with gradle.